Preschool Field Officer (PSFO) Service

 Child Health Team Services

 The Child Health Team offers individual and group services.
 We can also work together with Kindergarten Educators.
-This often starts by visiting the kindergarten to observe how the child participates in the classroom.
+This may include visiting the Kindergarten to observe how the child participates in the classroom.
 This can help us learn about the child’s developmental needs.
-Strategies may be provided to help support children at kindergarten.
+Strategies may be provided to help support children at Kindergarten.

 Occupational Therapy: